sju-chem264-2019/hello-world-vazquef1/README.md

 # Goal 1

-Provide studetns with a modern toolset for using computational chemistry to understand their research
+Provide students with a modern toolset for using computational chemistry to understand their research

+# Goal 2

+Make a theory manual for the Vazquez lab

+# Goal 3

+Get better at theory